th3cavalry/zimaboard-2-home-lab/README.md

 This project is licensed under the **MIT License**.

-**⚠️ Disclaimer**: This homelab setup is for educational and personal use.
+**⚠️ Disclaimer**: This project is for educational and personal use.
 Always follow security best practices and comply with local laws when implementing network security solutions.

 **Proxmox VE** is a production-ready platform - this configuration provides enterprise-grade virtualization capabilities on your ZimaBoard 2.

+---

+## 📚 Additional Documentation

+For comprehensive information about this deployment:

+- **[DEPLOYMENT_STATUS.md](DEPLOYMENT_STATUS.md)** - Real-time system status and detailed service information
+- **[CHANGELOG.md](CHANGELOG.md)** - Complete deployment history and technical achievements
+- **[scripts/proxmox/verify-deployment.sh](scripts/proxmox/verify-deployment.sh)** - Comprehensive system verification script
+- **[docs/](docs/)** - Detailed research, comparisons, and technical documentation

 ---